nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Command     | Result
 ----------- |---------------------------------------------------
-`leveldown`   | demotes all students (except `pri1` students) by one level `leveldown ex/1 2`| demotes all students by one level, excluding the first and second student in the list (and `pri1` students)
+`leveldown`   | demotes all students (except `pri1` students) by one level `leveldown ex/1 2`| demotes all students by one level, excluding the 1st and 2nd student in the list (and `pri1` students)

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>